 On this platform you can also choose to search by the underlying themes of the therapy types, if you would prefer not to choose a specific approach.
 For example, you could choose to find therapists to ‘explore the root of your concerns’, which would include therapists who help to understand the unconscious causes and past experiences that might influence your current feelings and issues.
 Alternatively, you could choose to find therapists to ‘solve a specific problem’, for therapists who can help you to focus on how your thinking might be affecting a specific issue you would like to manage.

 To find out more about specific therapy approaches, read our short guide about the main approaches to therapy here.
 You can also find out more about the different types of psychotherapists on our help page.

 Each therapist on harleytherapy.com gives information about them and how they work on their profile so that you can find out more about them before you make a decision to book.

-If you are wondering ‘how do I find a therapist I like?’ it is worth remembering that, like any relationship, trust with your therapist needs to built over time.
-However, during your initial sessions you may want to ask yourself if you could see yourself growing to trust your therapist in future, if they feel genuine and whether you feel listened to.
-Asking practical questions like these and following your instincts can help you to find the best match for you.
+If you are wondering ‘how do I find a therapist I like?’ it is worth remembering that, like any relationship, trust with your therapist needs to build over time.
+However, during your initial sessions, you may want to ask yourself if you could see yourself growing to trust your therapist in future, if they feel genuine and whether you feel listened to.
+Asking practical questions like these and following your instincts can help you to find the best match.
 You can also read our blog post ‘What if I don’t like my therapist?’ for more tips.

 It is worth considering all of the above factors when you are looking for a therapist, but the best way to know whether you feel comfortable working with your therapist is to meet them for an initial session.
 After talking to them either in person, online or by phone, you will be able to ask them questions, they can tell you more about how they work and you can get a better feel for how you and your therapist will work together.
 To find out more about what to expect in a first counselling session, read our blog post here.